Manerr/f7/readme.md

 ## 📌 Notes

 - Not finished , you can only list some of the files and their sizes.
-- Planned features may include: file opening, deletion, categorization,searching, and sorting.
+- Future features may include: renaming, copying, categorization,searching, and sorting.